Losing Faith: One Mom’s Frustration With Cause Marketing

 What do you get when you mix big food and beverage companies with non-profit organizations that are desperate for cash?
 Yes, cause marketing (sigh!).
-If you’ve been following my blog for a while, you’ve probably already heard me express concerns.
+If you’ve been following my blog for awhile, you’ve probably already heard me express concerns.
 And while the dastardly practice of linking health-related causes to unhealthy products is still quite active as this National Heart Month can attest, I’m optimistic that change is in the air.

 “Why,” you may ask?
 More and more people are starting to speak up.
-In fact, when I researched my post about Pinkwashing last fall, I learned there are entire efforts like Think Before You Pink that are fighting to protect their cause from loosing relevancy at the hands of frivolous, misleading promotions.
-And when a mom recently wrote me about her family’s experience with food, health, and cause marketing, I couldn’t resist asking her to share her story.
+In fact, when I researched my post about Pinkwashing last fall, I learned there are entire efforts like Think Before You Pink that are fighting to protect their cause from losing relevancy at the hands of frivolous, misleading promotions.
+And when a mom recently wrote to me about her family’s experience with food, health, and cause marketing, I couldn’t resist asking her to share her story.

 Meet Kelly.
 She lives outside of Minneapolis, MN in a town called Chaska.
 She and her husband have 3 children.
 Kelly is a former kindergarten teacher and full-time stay at home mom.